elixir-git/archived-jgit-port/notes/porting_from_jgit.md

 The current jgit tracking commit is:

 ```
-In order to avoid missing updates from jgit as they are

 commit 0a15cb3a2bc14feec11baa1977567179ce3094bc
 Author: Matthew DeVore <matvore@gmail.com>
 Date:   Wed Mar 27 14:35:51 2019 -0700